VivekGupta-prog/100-Days-of-Code/Day 4/ReadMe.md

 # DAY 4
-In these codes I have implemented the Login XOR Gate checking method of a Perceptron.
+In these codes I have implemented the Logic XOR Gate checking method of a Perceptron.

 # PERCEPTRON
 A perceptron is a single neuron based system in Artificial Neural Networks.
 It gives output as y-cap and testifies it with the theoritical outputs of the Logic table.
 The formula used is:-